kiancn/HelloInvaders/README.md

-# HelloInvaders
+# Hello Invaders

-My very fist complete game.
-It is am homage to the whole 'Space Invaders' genre.
+This little game is an homage to the 'Space Invaders' genre, and my very first game.

-Uploaded are scripts only.
+Uploaded here are scripts only.

-This is a sneak peak video:
+This is a sneak peak video of Alpha 0.306: https://youtu.be/y-oL9yG0lzk
-https://youtu.be/y-oL9yG0lzk

-And this is the last build of the game, before the project was shelved: https://drive.google.com/file/d/1R0-COK3mYrV189GCx9by1mZmZRg3VOrB/view?usp=sharing It is plain Unity Game, no install needed.
+And this is the last build of the game, before the project was shelved: https://drive.google.com/file/d/1R0-COK3mYrV189GCx9by1mZmZRg3VOrB/view?usp=sharing

+It's a plain Unity Game, no install needed.
 Just unzip it and play.

+The demo brags 9 playable levels of increasing insanity.

+You gotta bring your own music.